RWKV/RWKV-wiki/docs/basic/play.md

 # Prompting guidelines for RWKV

-RWKV is more sensitive to prompt format, then transformer based models.
-Due to its weaker ability in "looking back"
+RWKV is more sensitive to prompt format than transformer-based models, due to its weaker ability in "looking back".

-As such, instead of doing something like the following
+Thus, instead of doing something like the following:

 ```
 {{CONTEXT}}